Careers at Stange & Co

 Fourth generation of the Rowlands family took to the helm

-In the meantime Bill’s grandson Dan and granddaughter Zoe had been earning their beer tokens at the pubs on the Wirral whilst doing A-levels and at university and probably spending most of their wages on the other side of the bar, but something must have sparked an interest, as after spells at university and out in the big wide world and the odd wrong turn, Stange is now in the hands of the fourth generation of the family Dan & Zoe and is going from strength to strength.
+In the meantime Bill’s grandchildren Dan and Zoe had been earning their beer tokens at the pubs on the Wirral whilst doing A-levels and at university and probably spending most of their wages on the other side of the bar!
+But something must have sparked a lasting interest, because after time away at university and exploring the wider world, both eventually found their way back to the family business.
+Today, Stange & Co. is proudly in the hands of the fourth generation and the company is going from strength to strength.

 (Photo: Zoe, Dan and Bill @ the Cottage Loaf 2015 / Dan & Zoe @ the office 2024)